Skip to content

 From Discrete Decisions to Probability Fields

 Contemporary AI systems are fundamentally probabilistic.
-Whether framed as Bayesian inference, deep learning confidence estimation, or causal modelling, they operate over continuous risk surfaces rather than binary truth states.
-Yet most human and institutional interfaces still force these outputs into categorical forms: high versus low risk, approve versus reject, treat versus defer.
+However framed (Bayesian inference, deep learning confidence estimation, or causal modelling), they operate over continuous decision surfaces rather than binary truth states.
+Yet most human and institutional approaches still force these outputs into high versus low risk, approve versus reject, treat versus watchful waiting.

-Boundary logic addresses the structural weakness of that translation.
-It formalises the fact that the most consequential errors, biases, and institutional failures occur not in cases of clear signal, but at the margin where probabilities cluster near decision thresholds, evidence is incomplete, and human judgement, policy, or incentive structures begin to dominate the outcome.
+Boundary logic formalises the fact that the most consequential errors, biases, and institutional failures occur at the margin and near decision thresholds, and where evidence is incomplete, and human judgement, policy, or incentive structures begin to dominate the outcome.

 Clinical and Regulatory Relevance